wadey/wadey.github.com/mons/resume.md

 ## SOFTWARE ENGINEER, SOCIALTHING, BOULDER, CO 2007-2008 ##

 Socialthing was a small startup creating a first-of-its-kind digital life manager.
 I joined as one of the first hires and quickly became the lead developer on the three person engineering team.
 I architected a major refactor of the backend feed system, which helped the site scale to a larger user base.
 With my help in the design and direction of the product, it became one of the leading lifestream aggregation services.
 As the one man operations team, I configured production and development servers and acted as the primary on-call person to keep the service running 24/7.
-I was an active participant on the product’s support forums where I communicated directly with users.
+I was an active participant on the product's support forums where I communicated directly with users.

 Technologies used: Ruby, Rails, MySQL, Memcached, AWS, Subversion, Git.